 Share the space

 Consider sharing the space.
 Ask your friends, a relative, or co-workers who are also planning to rent a storage space.
-In this case, you can rent larger units that meet both of your desired budget.
+In this case, you can rent larger units that meet both of your desired budgets.

 Store it elsewhere